When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

 Cloze thinks it has a solution.
 It’s an online service that imports your existing contact list, find duplicates, and scours the social web for updated information.
 It aims to be your central source of truth for the people and businesses you interact with.

-If you have a contact list, chances are good that it could use tidying up.
+If you have a contact list, the chances are good that it could use tidying up.
 Cloze helps make your contact list work for you.

 Free, with plans starting at $19.99 a month.